 - Students will receive an A-F letter grade for each grade they earn abroad.
 OEA Staff will convert host country grading systems into the A-F letter grade system using a standard conversion, which takes into account the difference in the scale

-- All courses taken & grades earned abroad will be listed on the student's UNC Charlotte transcript.
+- All courses taken & grades earned abroad will be reported to the Office of the Registrar and listed on the student's UNC Charlotte transcript.
 Even if the student:

 - Fails the course